 I’m fascinated by the human connection- especially between two people in love.
 That energy is so strong, so raw, and so beautiful.
 I want to tell the story of that connection for you.
 In order for me to capture these images, we need to open up to each other.
 Think of me as your best friend, or better yet- your partner in crime.
 As we get to know each other, the more trust builds between us, which really translates to more personal, special, and powerful photos.

-I’m not going to just show up on your wedding day and start snapping photos.
+I’m not going to just show up on your wedding day and start taking photos.
 I want us to get to know each other first.
 The more you let me in, the more personal and meaningful your photos will be.
 Just think of the possibilities of what we can create together!
 We can get together for coffee or a beer, talk as much as you want on the phone or video call.
-I also recommend doing an engagement session, or some sort of pre-wedding photo session together- that way we can “practice” and you can get comfortable with me at work before your big day arrives.
-Plus, you’ll get some beautiful images!
+I also recommend doing a Connection Session (perfect for engagement photos!)- that way we can “practice” and you can get comfortable with me at work before your big day arrives.
+Plus, you’ll have some beautiful images to keep!

 Choosing me as your wedding photographer means I’ll be preserves these memories for you, as part of your legacy.
 I want you to value your photography.
 You’re investing in memories for a lifetime and beyond.

 I’m going to spend 99% of your wedding day capturing the moments, events, and little things that tell the story of your day in the most natural way.
 You’ll be totally free to be yourselves.
 Celebrate.
 Relax.
 Party.
 Love every moment!
 Although I will definitely be taking some more traditional portraits of family and important people at your wedding (I do believe these are very important, too), I don’t spend a lot of energy or time on these types of shots.
 No overly staged photos.
 No dresses hanging from tree branches when they’ll look better on you anyway.
 No photos of rings when you’re going to be wearing them every day and looking at them all the time.